TimeForLuke/The-Unknown-Server/README.md

 - [LuckPerms](https://www.spigotmc.org/resources/luckperms-an-advanced-permissions-plugin.28140/).
 Licensed under the MIT License.
 The full text of this license can be found in the file `licenses/MIT-Luckperms.txt`.
 - [NoCheatPlus](https://github.com/NoCheatPlus/Docs/wiki/Notable-Builds).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
 - [Vault](http://dev.bukkit.org/bukkit-plugins/vault/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
+- [WorldEdit](http://builds.enginehub.org/).
+Licensed under the GNU General Public License v3.0.
+The full text of this license can be found in the file `licenses/GPLv3.txt`.

 ## Setting up the server
 You will need to install [Docker](https://www.docker.com) to run the server.